-5 Eyelid Rejuvenation Surgery Mistakes made by Surgeons
+5 Eyelid Rejuvenation Surgery Mistakes Made by Plastic Surgeons

-You may be a candidate for a Browlift or an eyelid rejuvenation or an eyelid lift procedure (Blepharoplasty).
+You may be a candidate for an eyelid rejuvenation or an eyelid lift procedure (Blepharoplasty).
 Eyelid lift surgery is highly effective when done correctly.
-But before you have eyelid surgery, learn more about the potential pitfalls – the common mistakes some Surgeons can make during Blepharoplasty / Eyelid Rejuvenation.
+But before you get an eyelid surgery, learn more about the potential pitfalls – the common mistakes some Surgeons can make during Blepharoplasty / Eyelid Rejuvenation.

 When you look in the mirror, do you sometimes hold up your eyelids with your fingers?
 Do you pull the upper facial skin back with your hands – trying to imagine how your eyelids might look if they were surgically lifted or corrected?

 You might be ready to look into surgery, but here’s what you need to know before choosing a Surgeon.

 The first thing to know is that Eyelid Surgery, whilst very popular amongst women and men who want to look younger or rejuvenate the aspect of their eyes, is NOT a simple procedure.
 It is complex, and because it is so close to the eye area, it is associated with certain risks and complications if the wrong procedure is performed OR if it’s NOT performed by the right Specialist Plastic Surgeon.

 TOP 5 Mistakes Surgeons Make During Blepharoplasty / Eyelid Rejuvenation